giantswarm/swarm-wercker/README.md

 ## Swacker: Continuously Integrated Containers
-Swacker (swarm-wercker) is a minimal static webapp which is deployed to a public version of [Giant Swarm's](https://giantswarm.io) Giant OS using [Wercker's](https://wercker.com) continuous integration service.
+Swacker (swarm-wercker) is a minimal static webapp which is deployed to a public version of [Giant Swarm's](https://giantswarm.io) Giant OS using [Wercker's](http://wercker.com) continuous integration service.

-The most interesting thing about Swacker is the fact you **don't** need `git`, `docker`, `boot2docker`, or anything else installed locally to launch your own containerized website on Giant Swarm.
-Shoot, you could probably launch the software using just your phone, now I think about it.
+The most interesting thing about Swacker is the fact you **don't need** `git`, `docker`, `boot2docker`, or anything else installed locally to launch your own containerized website on [Giant Swarm](https://giantswarm.io).
+Shoot, now I think about it, you could probably launch the software using just your phone!

 Let's get started with the detailed walk-through for deploying the code.
 If you like, you can skip to the [blog post version](http://giantswarm.io/code-to-hosted-container-no-docker-required/), which is less filling.